Cannibal Holocaust: Plot

 Monroe begins to view the recovered footage, which follows the group's journey through the rainforest.
 After walking for days, Felipe is bitten by a venomous snake.
 They amputate his leg with a machete to save him, but he dies and is left behind.
 Upon locating the Yacumo in a clearing, Jack shoots one in the leg so they can easily follow him to the village.
 Once they arrive, the crew proceeds to intimidate the tribe and kill a child's pet pig before herding the natives into a hut, which they burn down to stage a massacre for their film.
 Monroe expresses apprehension about the staged footage and the treatment of the natives, but his concerns are ignored.

-After viewing the remaining footage, Monroe is disgusted by the station's decision to air the documentary and shows the executives the remaining unedited footage that only he has seen to convince them otherwise.
+After viewing the remaining footage, Monroe is disgusted by the station's decision to air the documentary and shows the executives the unedited footage he alone has seen to convince them otherwise.
 The final two reels begin with the filmmakers gang-raping a Ya̧nomamö girl against Faye's protests, silently watched from afar by a Ya̧nomamö man.
-They later encounter the same girl impaled on a wooden pole by a riverbank, where they claim that the natives killed her for loss of virginity.
+They later encounter the same girl impaled on a wooden pole by a riverbank, where they claim that the natives killed her for her loss of virginity before marriage.
 (Note: It is suggested that the group themselves killed her and staged it as a murder by the natives for dramatic effect.
 This is left ambiguous in the footage.)

 Shortly afterward, they are vengefully attacked by the Ya̧nomamö tribe.
 A spear hits Jack, and Alan shoots him to prevent his escape.
-The natives castrate Jack with a large machete before mutilating his corpse.
-An exhausted Alan admits that they have gotten lost trying to escape and are now surrounded by the natives, whom he attempts to scare off with a flare gun.
+The natives begin undressing Jack's lifeless body and then cutting off his penis with a large machete before mutilating his corpse.
+An exhausted Alan admits they got lost while trying to escape and are now surrounded by the natives, whom he attempts to scare off with a flare gun.
 Faye is captured by the Ya̧nomamö.
 Alan insists they rescue her, but Mark continues filming as she is stripped, gang-raped, beaten to death, and beheaded.
 The Ya̧nomamö then locate and kill the last two team members as the camera falls to the ground.
 Disturbed, the executives order all the footage to be burned.
-Monroe leaves the station, pondering "who the real cannibals are."
+Monroe leaves the station, pondering "who the real cannibals are".